-Test & Certified maximum grams per mile

-Model Fuel NOx Test Data NOx Cert Level NMOG Test Data NMOG Cert Level

-2010 Honda Civic CNG 0.002 0.010 0.002 0.002

-2010 Honda Civic Gasoline 0.014 0.040 0.030 0.043
+Test & Certified maximum grams per mile Model Fuel NOx Test Data NOx Cert Level NMOG Test Data NMOG Cert Level 2010 Honda Civic CNG 0.002 0.010 0.002 0.002 2010 Honda Civic 0.014 86% 0.040 0.030 93% 0.043 95%

-Emission Reduction 86% 75% 93% 95%

 In 2007, new federal emissions requirements became effective for medium and heavy duty engines, and more stringent requirements went into effect in 2010.
 These requirements limit the levels of specified emissions from new vehicle engines manufactured in or after these years, and will likely result in cost increases for both acquiring and operating diesel vehicles.
 In order to comply with these standards, 2007 and later diesel engine models have employed significant new emissions control technologies such as advanced NOx and particulate matter (PM) traps and exhaust gas recirculation systems, which have resulted in increases to the cost of medium and heavy duty diesel vehicles.
 According to industry sources, the purchase price of a 2007 and later heavy duty diesel vehicle that meets the 2007 diesel emission standards increased by an average of \$10,000 per vehicle.
 The 2007 and newer diesel vehicles require the use of ultra-low sulfur diesel fuel in order to meet the standards, which we believe will also increase the cost of operating and maintaining medium and heavy duty diesel vehicles.
-Additionally, we expect the cost of medium and heavy duty diesel vehicles to increase the cost of operating 2010 and beyond when and as they must meet the federal 2010 emission standards.
+Additionally, we expect the cost of medium and heavy duty diesel vehicles to increase during 2010 and beyond when and as they must meet the federal 2010 emission standards.
 The 2010 standards to date have required diesel vehicles to use additional emission control technologies, which may include the use of selective catalytic reduction (SCR) strategies that require urea.
 Manufacturers claim that the addition of SCR technology, while being more expensive, could provide a slight improvement in engine efficiency.
 We expect these additional controls, along with urea, will generally increase the cost to own and operate diesel vehicles.
-While the only natural gas engine designed for Class 8 trucks currently available in North America (the Westport HPDI) is not currently certified by the EPA for 2010 emission standards, and cannot be sold until the EPA certification is obtained, we anticipate that the certification will
+While the only natural gas engine designed for Class 8 trucks currently available in North America (the Westport HPDI) is not currently certified by the EPA for 2010 emission standards, and cannot be sold until the EPA certification is obtained, we anticipate that the certification will be issued during the first half of 2010.
+Most 2007 and later model year natural gas engines can achieve the 2010 standards by using an available catalytic converter with an approximate cost of \$4,000 to \$6,000.